aefty/SQUIC_Matlab/README.md

 sh compile_mex
 ```

 if successful, you should now have a SQUIC_MATLAB.mex* file.
-You can now use SQUIC_MATLAB as described in the example below.
+You can use SQUIC_MATLAB as described in the example below.
 Make sure that the .mex file is in your path.
+For any further details please check ...

 ### Example